Publications (soon)

 The most crucial factor during transplant surgery today is not the volume of hairs extracted but the survival rates of the extracted follicles.
 This work examines the most effective forms of follicle storage in order to improve survival rates.

 Infectious complications following transplant surgeries are extremely rare, the major problem concerning patient health and hygiene then concerns pain and bleeding.
-This work examines the effectiveness of a range of different anaesthetic techniques within the framework of hair transplant surgery.
+This work examines the effectiveness of a range of different anesthetic techniques within the framework of hair transplant surgery.